andrewacashner/hearingfaithms/chapters/chapter-3.md

 Hanc igitur anniversaria solemnitate celebramus diem \[...\]."]

 \noindent
-In true Neoplatonic fashion, Augustine builds a chain of signification from the highest level of being---the Godhead and its incarnation as the Christ-child---to the signs that pointed to this reality in the material world;
+True to his background in Neoplatonic philosophy, Augustine builds a chain of signification from the highest level of being to the lowly realm of human experience.
+He moves from the Godhead and its incarnation as the Christ-child to the signs that pointed to this reality in the material world;
 moving from divine Wisdom to the child in whom God manifested himself.
-He then moves to the worldly signs that pointed to Christ at his birth, and then links this to the present-day ritual of the Mass of the Nativity.
+He then moves to the worldly signs that pointed to Christ at his birth, and finally links this to the present-day ritual of the Mass of the Nativity.
-As the master of a theology of communication through sign and signified (in *De doctrina christiana*), Augustine is teaching the faithful to hear the words proclaimed in their midst (Scripture, preaching, liturgy) as signs pointing first to the angels' song in Bethlehem, and to hear and heed the angel's exhortation to the shepherds to seek out the "sign" of "a child wrapped in swaddling clothes and lying in a manger" (Lk 2:12).
+As the master of a theology of communication through sign and signified (in *De doctrina christiana*), Augustine is teaching the faithful to ascend in contemplation through that same chain---to hear the words proclaimed in their midst through Scripture, preaching, and liturgy as signs pointing to the angels' song in Bethlehem; to hear and heed the angel's exhortation to the shepherds to seek out the "sign" of "a child wrapped in swaddling clothes and lying in a manger" (Lk 2:12).
 The Christ child they found was at this "infant" stage of life, not a speaker of divine words, but was the very Word himself---as Augustine says, "a voice of flesh."

+The *Verbum infans* trope fundamentally provides a way of thinking about communication between God and humankind.
+As the first-century author of the New Testament letter to the Hebrews explained it, "Long ago God spoke to our ancestors in many and various ways by the prophets, but in these last days he has spoken to us by a Son \[...\].
+He is the reflection of God's glory and the exact imprint of God's very being, and he sustains all things by his powerful word" (Heb.
+1:1--3, NRSV).
-Augustine uses the voice as an extended metaphor for understanding the actual process of Christ's Incarnation; this conception of the voice opens up the possibility for later interpreters of connecting the Christ-child's voice to music.
+Augustine creates an extended metaphor of the voice to explore how exactly Christ could be the Word incarnate, using human communication to understand divine communication.
-Augustine uses the peculiar features of the voice to defend the doctrine that Christ was not "changed" into flesh, but "remained the Son of God" even "having been made the Son of Man."
+The peculiar features of the voice allow Augustine to defend the doctrine that Christ was not "changed" into flesh, but "remained the Son of God" even "having been made the Son of Man."
 [@Augustine:SermonesPL, 1002, Sermo 187, In Natali Domini 4 XXX: